guettli/ndayslater/README.md

 # ndayslater
-Shedule mails for resubmission N days later
+Schedule mails for resubmission N days later

 you have two choices if you read an email: